5 Easy Emotion Regulation Activities For Kids

 Q2: What causes emotional outbursts in kids?

-Outbursts often happen when kids feel overwhelmed, tired, or unsafe.
+Meltdowns and tantrums often happen when kids feel overwhelmed, tired, or unsafe.
 Their brains aren’t fully developed yet, especially the parts responsible for emotional control.

 Q3: How can I help my child during a meltdown?

 Stay calm and connected.
 Your presence helps them feel safe.
-Don’t try to teach in the moment — instead, practise emotion regulation tools during calm times.
+Don’t try to teach in the moment; instead, practise emotion regulation tools during calm times.

 Q4: When should I seek extra support for emotional outbursts?

-If outbursts are frequent, intense, or impacting daily life, it’s worth getting extra support.
 You can start with the End Emotional Outbursts short course by Dr Lucy Russell, or seek direct guidance from a local child clinical psychologist.

 Hayley Vaughan-Smith is a Person-Centred Counsellor accredited by the National Counselling & Psychotherapy Society.
 She is the founder and counsellor at The Ridge Practice in Buckinghamshire, and counsellor at Everlief Child Psychology.